SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 PSYCHOANALYSIS: This term refers to the therapeutic techniques and methods used within the psychoanalytic perspective.
 It involves exploring the unconscious mind to gain insights into a person's thoughts, feelings, and behaviours.

-TRANSFERENCE: Transference occurs when individuals project emotions or feelings they have for one person onto someone else.
+TRANSFERENCE: Transference occurs when individuals project emotions or feelings for one person onto someone else.
 In therapy, it can be a valuable tool for therapists to gain a deeper understanding of a patient's experiences and emotions.

 COUNTER-TRANSFERENCE: Counter-transference refers to the therapist's emotional reactions and attitudes toward the patient.
 It includes the therapist's responses to the patient's transference, personal experiences that may impact their understanding of the patient and emotional reactions towards the patient.